Eastlake Landfill

 Eastlake Landfill is a Class III landfill located in Clearlake, California.

 Description

 Eastlake Landfill is a canyon fill which has been operating since 1972.
 It covers 32 acres, and is owned and operated by the Lake County Public Services department.
-As demand on the facility surged following fire cleanup and general population growth through the mid-2010s, a plan was approved to expand the landfill in 2014.
+As demand for the facility surged following fire cleanup and general population growth through the mid-2010s, a plan was approved to expand the landfill in 2014.
 The expansion is expected to be complete by 2024.